t1h0/smartini/README.md

 Schema.read_ini(path, parameters = None, parameters_as_default = False, *, slots = False, **kwargs)
 ```

-Read an ini file.
+Read an INI file.
 If no parameters are passed (as [`Parameters`](#smartiniparameters) object or kwargs), default parameters defined on initialization will be used.

 **Args**

 - **path** (`str | pathlib.Path`)

-    Path to the ini file.
+    Path to the INI file.

 - **parameters** ([`Parameters`](#smartiniparameters)`| None`, optional)

-    Parameters for reading and writing inis, as a `Parameters` object. `Parameters` can also be passed as kwargs.
+    Parameters for reading and writing INIs, as a `Parameters` object. `Parameters` can also be passed as kwargs.
 Missing parameters (because parameters is `None` and no or not enough kwargs are passed) will be taken from default parameters that were defined on initialization.
 Defaults to `None`.

 - **parameters_as_default** (`bool`, optional)